abhidala/new-inferno-app/README.md

 # new-inferno-app
 A small calculator to perform calculation on  numbers built upon Inferno , plan to extend it to make a full fledged scientific calculator.
 Logo Designing in progress.
-Logo Designs finalised, depeendencies to be resolved.
+Logo Designs finalised, dependencies to be resolved.
 Work on full flow with some halts , waiting for funders interested in the project.